-Fee and commission income and expense which are an integral part of EIR of a financial asset or liability are included in the calculation of EIR.
-Other fees and commission income, including account servicing fees, investment management fees, sales commission, placement fees, and syndication fees, are recognised when the related services are performed.
+Fee and commission income, and any expenses which are an integral part of EIR financial asset or liability, are included in the calculation of EIR.
+Revenue from account service and servicing fees is recognised over time, as the services are provided.
 Loan commitment fees are recognised on a straight-line basis over the commitment period.